After working as an engineer, I enjoy reading and writing to help others get more out of their time in their pursuit of personal development

 4. Check Your Degree of Involvement

-If you are doing too many tasks at one time and not getting anyone task to completion, then you should delegate some minor tasks to others.
+If you are doing too many tasks at one time and not getting one task to completion, then you should delegate some minor tasks to others.

-If you continue to try to concentrate on everything, nothing may get done.
+If you continue to try doing everything, nothing may get done.

 Is the noise level in your work environment a distraction?
 Is the lighting too dim?
-Is the color scheme in your work area too garish?
+Is the color scheme in your study/work area too garish?
 Is your chair too hard?

-These are the excuses you may encounter that create a distraction and may lessen your concentration level and increase your stress level.
-If you can manage and reduce these distractions yourself, then attend to it.
-Otherwise talk to the admin staff or person in charge, to help with these problems.
+These are the excuses you encounter that create a distraction and lessen your concentration level and increase your stress level.
+If you can manage and reduce these distractions yourself then attend to it.
+Otherwise, talk to the admin staff or the person in charge to help with these problems.